moayadeldin/deeptune/README.md

 ```

 **Notes**:
 > The way you initiate the calls (e.g, python trainers.vision.train_resnet.py, or python -m trainers.vision.train_resnet) may differ within different Operating Systems, what I am using in the format above for Windows 11 CMD.
-Do not forget to change the path for ``--input_dir`` as your dataset input path also.

 > For using PeFT just add the `--use-peft` switch to the previous command.

 #### Text